top of page

 The first step involves appointing a neutral third-party, the Average Adjuster.
 These professionals, tracing back to the 13th century in the Mediterranean Sea, determine the costs owed to and by each party.
 They assess losses qualifying for General Average, calculate the total costs, and determine each stakeholder's contribution.

 To release cargo, owners must provide a financial guarantee, typically a deposit, to the General Average fund.
-This ensures all parties are committed to the general average settlement process.
+This ensures all parties are committed to the settlement process.
 Without adequate insurance, cargo owners face significant risks, including financial losses, delays, and legal disputes.

 Year